-The manufacturers of driverless cars created and developed new technologies for the same reason all new technologies appear every day: to make the world a better place to live in.
+Manufacturers of driverless cars have created and developed new technologies for the same reason all new technologies appear: to make the world a better place to live in.

-It's true that most of these technologies are still being improved, exactly to make these types of vehicles more reliable and probably it will take some time until they will be completely risk-free.
+It's true that most of these technologies are still being improved, in order to make this type of passenger vehicle more reliable but it will probably take some time until they won't be the cause of serious injuries.

-In 2011, Google was announcing that it developed a car without steering wheel, accelerator and brake pedal and in the same time running several tests on cars equipped with this kind of technology, concluding that the number of total accidents would decrease.
-A new report is also speaking about the impact that self-driving vehicles have on fatal traffic accidents, basically reducing deaths by 90 percent.
+In 2011, Google announced that it was developing a car that had no steering wheel, accelerator and brake pedal and at the same time was running several tests on cars equipped with this kind of technology, concluding that the number of total motor vehicle accidents may decrease.
+The impact that self-driving vehicles is also detailed in reports that show that fatal car accidents may be reduced by 90 percent.

-Though they may seem safer than classic cars, self-driving cars can too represent a danger, and this danger can come from many directions:
+Though they may be safer than classic cars, self-driving cars can also represent a danger.
+Vehicle safety may be endangered due to:

-- Sensitive to both mechanical and soft errors
+- The sensitivity of the self-driving cars to both mechanical and soft errors

-- Not equipped for all kinds of weather conditions, for example, a storm can damage the sensors placed on the car's roof
+- The fact that the driverless car is a city car not equipped for all types of weather conditions, for example, a storm may damage the sensors placed on the car's roof

-- Prone to hacks.
-One of the first researchers who showed how easy it is to hack a driverless car was Jonathan Petit.
-He managed to trick a sensor into thinking an object was there, although it was not.
-Carmakers have thus to ensure that hackers can not do any damage to the cars.
+- Being prone to hacks.
+One of the first security researchers who showed how easy it is to hack a driverless car was Jonathan Petit.
+He managed to trick a sensor into seeing an object as being there, although it was not.
+Therefore, in the future, carmakers have to ensure that hackers can not do any damage to their vehicles.

-- In the present, models are not suitable for handling roadblocks, routes not included in a GPS System, the knowledge of going slowly in the rain or giving motorcycles more space.
+- Currently, driverless models are not suitable for handling roadblocks and routes not included in a GPS System, they also don't have the knowledge of going slowly in the rain or giving motorcycles more space.

-In 2016, one of Google's autonomous cars hit a truck, an accident who left no victims, but which made a lot of people wonder who is responsible when such situations occur?
+In 2016, one of Google's autonomous cars was involved in a truck accident who left no accident victims but led a lot of people to wonder who is responsible when such situations occur.

-Who Is Responsible in Case of a Car Accident in Miami?
+Who Is Responsible for a Car Accident in Miami?

-Unless if other human drivers at the cause of a driverless car getting into an accident, we can assume that the manufacturer or developer of a program of the driverless car can be, naturally, to blame.
+Unless another driver was at to blame for a driverless car getting in a car accident, we can investigate if the manufacturer or developer of a software program used in the driverless car was negligent.

-Many voices say that the manufacturers of self-driving cars should be held responsible when the products or technology they develop are at-fault in causing accidents that injure or even kill people and, with time, many companies such as Volvo, Tesla, Google or Mercedes began to support this position.
-Volvo, for example, one of the many automakers eager to launch a driverless vehicle, decided that they will take full responsibility for the accidents caused by one of their autonomous cars.
+Manufacturers of self-driving cars may be held liable when the products or technology they develop cause driving accidents that lead to severe injuries, for example, soft tissue injury, bodily injury and head injuries, traumatic brain injuries or even fatalities.
+In time, many companies such as Volvo, Tesla, Google or Mercedes began to support this position.
+Volvo, for example, one of the many automakers eager to launch a driverless vehicle, decided that they will take full responsibility for the serious injury caused by one of their autonomous cars.

-Anders Karrberg, Senior Vice President Corporate Communications for Volvo Car Group, declared that if a problem appears to the driving system when operating autonomously, the company would take the product liability.
+Anders Karrberg, Senior Vice President Corporate Communications for Volvo Car Group, said that if a problem appears to the driving system when operating autonomously, the company would assume the product liability.

 Contact Sean M. Cleary, Miami Car Accident Attorney